 As I have said I don’t have an MA or a PHD (and I have no desire to have either), I do however have thirty years of experience working with professional photographers, photography and as a photographer.
 I got lucky and was interviewed by people who saw worth in what I had done and what I had to offer.
 Now I work within an academic institution I’m able to bring my experience to my teaching, I’m also now involved in research and I’m working on initiatives with REF outcomes.
 Now I’ve been let in I know the rules of the game and I can play the game.

 Now you know the rules I hope you get a chance to play to.

-Grant Scott is the founder/curator of the United Nations of Photography, a Senior Lecturer in Editorial and Advertising Photography at the University of Gloucestershire, a working photographer, and the author of Professional Photography: The New Global Landscape Explained (Focal Press 2014) and The Essential Student Guide to Professional Photography (Focal Press 2015).
+Grant Scott is the founder/curator of the United Nations of Photography, a Senior Lecturer and Subject Co-ordinator: Photography at Oxford Brookes University, a working photographer, and the author of Professional Photography: The New Global Landscape Explained (Focal Press 2014) and The Essential Student Guide to Professional Photography (Focal Press 2015).

 © Grant Scott 2016